shawnbrown/datatest/README.rst

 Tested on Python versions 3.5, 3.4, 3.3, 3.2, 3.1, 2.7 and 2.6.
-Datatest is pure Python and is likely to run on PyPy, Jython, and other implementations without issues (check with "python -m unittest" before installing).
+Datatest is pure Python and is likely to run on PyPy, Jython, and other implementations without issues (check with "setup.py test" before installing).